In 2019, there are opportunities for graduates to study for a

 Standard Research Studentships as given in the booklet "postgraduate studentships rules and regulation".

-University.
-In addition a maintenance allowance is paid over three years
+University fees are paid by the grant.
+In addition a maintenance allowance is paid over 3.5 years

 at the "outside London" rate.